 The range of rocks, minerals, fossils, soils and landforms.
-Greenfield land that has not been previously developed, often in agricultural use.

 Green infrastructure

 A planned and delivered network of green spaces and other environmental features designed and managed as a multifunctional resource providing a range of environmental and quality of life benefits for local communities.
 Green infrastructure includes parks, open spaces, playing fields, woodlands, allotments and private gardens.